xristos3490/wordpress-lamma/readme.md

 - **NodeJS**: Lamma relies on Node.js, so you'll need version 16 or newer.
 Download it from nodejs.org.

-- **Homebrew**: You can streamline package installations with Homebrew.
-To get Homebrew, open your terminal and execute this command:
+- **Homebrew**: To get Homebrew, open your terminal and execute this command:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"